Craniocervical instability: Symptoms and signs

 Symptoms are frequently worsened by a Valsalva maneuver or by being upright for long periods of time.
 Being upright is problematic because gravity allows increased interaction between the brain stem and the top of the spinal column, increasing symptoms.

 Lying in the supine position can bring short-term relief.
 Lying supine eliminates the downward gravitational pull, reducing symptoms to some degree.
-Lying with the feet somewhat higher and head lower allows gravity can be helpful in symptom reduction.
+Lying with the feet somewhat higher and head lower can be helpful in symptom reduction.

 Diagnosis

 Craniocervical instability is usually diagnosed through neuro-anatomical measurement using radiography.
 Digital Motion X-ray is considered the most accurate method.
 Upright magnetic resonance imaging, supine magnetic resonance imaging, CT scan, and flexion and extension x-rays may also be used but are far less accurate and have a much higher potential for false negatives.

 The measurements to diagnose craniocervical instability are: